 Faces of Incarceration: Changing the Narrative

-In a world that often overlooks these individuals, we spent hours carefully observing their features and recreating them on canvas.
-By inviting them into the studio and getting to know them, we forged a connection face to face.
+In a world that often overlooks these individuals, the artists of Atwood Atelier spent hours carefully observing their features and recreating them on canvas.
+By inviting them into our studio and getting to know them, we forged a connection face to face.
 And by displaying their portraits, we invite the public to truly see them; to understand them as individuals who deserve respect and compassion.

 Beauty and the Beast